coaxial/ansible-playbooks/znc/README.md

 - `make limit=host1,host2` will run the playbook on host1 and host2 only instead of the default hosts (i.e. znc)
 - `make editvars` will prompt for the encryption password if `.vault_pass` is missing and edit the encrypted variables file at `vars/enc_vars.yml`

+Configure users in the `znc__users` variable and then connect to ZNC using that user's certificate for passwordless auth.

 # Sample `znc__users`

 ```yaml